Leafy & historic

 Enjoy a summer picnic on the riverbank under a shady tree, spend a quiet afternoon fishing or just relax and take in the surrounds.
 The Goulburn and Jamieson Rivers offer some of the finest fly fishing in Australia, complete with gorgeous scenery and unspoilt banks.

-Come autumn, the town is ablaze with colour as the tree lined streets turn gold, copper and bronze.
-Warm up with a coffee in front of the fire at the Jamieson General Store or grab a tasty treat from Deb’s Jamieson Café.
+Come autumn, the town is ablaze with colour as the tree lined streets turn gold, copper and bronze - warm up with a coffee and treat in front of the fire at the Jamieson General Store.

 For the car enthusiast, make sure you catch the large collection of vintage cars, machinery and displays at the Bimbi Car & Memorabilia Museum.